honghaoz/UWQuestAPI/README.md

 UW Quest API
 ==========

-This API provides full access to UW Quest.
+This API provides full access to University of Waterloo Quest, the Waterloo's student information system.

 ## Accessing the API